TheMCBrothers/Useless-Mod/README.md

 <ul>
 <li>Find the game installation folder</li>
 <li>Put the mod .jar file into the mods folder</li>
+<li>If you run a server, also just put it in the server mods folder.</li>
 </ul>
 <h3>Modpacks</h3>
 <p>Yes, this mod can be used in modpacks</p>